James M. Buchanan: Constitutionalism

 Within constitutionalism, Buchanan worked on developing the field of constitutional economics.
 According to Buchanan, the ethic of constitutionalism is a key for constitutional order and "may be called the idealized Kantian world" where the individual "who is making the ordering, along with substantially all of his fellows, adopts the moral law as a general rule for behavior".
 Buchanan rejected "any organic conception of the state as superior in wisdom to the citizens of this state".
 This philosophical position forms the basis of constitutional economics.
 Buchanan believed that every constitution is created for at least several generations of citizens.
 Therefore, it must be able to balance the interests of the state, society, and the individual.

 There was a long history of neoliberal economists in Chile even before Augusto Pinochet 1973 Chilean coup d'état that deposed President Salvador Allende.
 Through the 1970s and 1980s the Chilean economists known as the Chicago Boys who studied at the University of Chicago under Milton Friedman had applied his economic theories in their government positions in South America, including in the military dictatorship of Chile (1973–1990).
 The Political Constitution of the Republic of Chile of 1980 came into full force in March 1981 constitution, establishing a market-oriented model based on Chicago School and Friedman's neoliberal ideas.
 In Chile, Buchanan provided policy advice and his constitutional political economy arguments to Pinochet.
 He also allegedly provided an "analytical defense of military rule to a predominantly Chilean audience."
 Hayek also visited Chile and Pinochet that year.

+Views on Anarchy

+Anarchy as a theoretical ideal

+Buchanan had strong views on anarchy as a means of running society.
+Going so far as to say in his 1975 book The Limits of Liberty “The ideal society is anarchy, in which no man or group of men coerces any other.” (page 92).
+This paints a picture of Buchanan and what he believes, in a perfect world, no man should be forced to do anything.
+Grounded in reality, Buchanan also wrote, “Anarchy is the ideal for ideal men; for ordinary men, some government is necessary.”
+This gives credence to the idea that while anarchy sounds good in a vacuum, in real world applications there needs to be at least some kind of government control for the protection of society and its members.
+Scholars later debated between themselves on the validity of these ideas, and if Buchanan would be considered an anarchist or not.
+Some scholars, such as Peter Boettke and Rosolino Candela, made the case for Buchanan being closer to anarcho-capitalism than many other economists.
+The argument being that he treated anarchy as a moral idea over just a rhetorical trick.
+Other scholars such as Viktor Vanberg, and Roger Congleton, do not believe that Buchanan was truly an anarchist but said that he used it as a thought experiment, in order to put tight limits on government, but never calling for its full removal.